okize/progger/README.md

 # Progger

-Progress meter for events of unknown time &amp; magnitude.
-Like, say, you've got a series of http requests that you don't know when will return data.
+Colorful CLI progress meter for events of unknown time & magnitude.

+For example, this could be useful if you have a series of http requests and you want to indicate activity but you can't display a percent meter because it's impossible to know at what point data will be returned.

 ## Example